What’s a representative example?

-Whenever you borrow money on a credit card, you'll usually find there's an interest rate applied to it.
-This is typically expressed on a yearly or ‘per annum’ basis.
-The APR is the yearly cost on top of the money you borrow - it stands for annual percentage rate of charge, and is the interest charge including any annual fee you’d pay.
+Whenever you borrow money, you'll usually find there's an interest rate applied.
+This is typically expressed on a yearly or ‘per annum’ basis, otherwise known as the annual percentage rate of charge or APR for short.

-- The purchase rate (not transfer rates) and whether they’re fixed or variable.
+- The purchase (not transfer) rate and whether it’s fixed or variable.

-- The example shows the representative APR and whether it’s fixed or variable.
+- The representative APR and whether it’s fixed or variable.